pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img /images/iso/iso-example.png %}

-Beware, though, that this method isn't an efficient way to create graphs for report.
+Be aware, though, that this method isn't an efficient way to create graphs for report.
 You can find many specialized tools dedicated to this task.
 But by drawing from scratch you have a total freedom on the result.
 Your imagination is your only limit!

 [inkscape]: http://www.inkscape.org/